laprej/laprej-www/index.md

 {% endif %}

 ## About Me
+I recently received my PhD in Computer Science at Rensselaer Polytechnic Institute under my advisor [Christopher Carothers](http://www.cs.rpi.edu/~chrisc).
+My research interests include parallel discrete-event simulations (PDES), optimistic simulation using Jefferson's Time Warp protocol, and how to reduce development time and complexity by leveraging the compiler.
+The majority of this research has been conducted using [Rensslaer's Optimistic Simulation System (ROSS)](https://github.com/carothersc/ROSS) which was developed by Dr. Carothers and his graduate students over the years.

 I am a grad student at the University of Washington, pursuing a PhD in Computer Science and Engineering.
 My research interests include exploring programming models, languages, and compilers for the purposes of exposing and expressing parallelism in a way that existing architectures can use it.
 My research is done as part of the Computer Architecture group at UW ([Sampa](http://sampa.cs.washington.edu)), with co-advisors [Luis Ceze](http://www.cs.washington.edu/homes/luisceze/) and [Mark Oskin](http://www.cs.washington.edu/homes/oskin).
 With them, I am working on the [Grappa](http://grappa.io) project, an effort to improve performance of irregular applications on commodity clusters in software.

 ## Research Interests
 I'm interested in helping people solve tough problems using the most powerful computer they have available.
 Right now, the *tough problems* people seem to be facing involve analyzing and understanding large, irregular data sets (including such "Big Data" problems as social network analytics).
 These problems are particularly challenging because their execution is highly data-dependent and unpredictable, wreaking havoc on systems which are optimized for regular access patterns.

 For many people — in particular, most data scientists — the *most powerful computer* they have access to is actually pretty beefy: a compute cluster, even if it's just an on-demand cluster from the cloud.
 These highly-parallel distributed-memory machines are notoriously difficult to do useful things with.